and On-Going Services

 It is a chance for a family to try out Intensive ABA Intervention for a limited period of time in order to see how it will fit the needs of their child and their family.

 Research in the field of Autism indicates the most effective intervention is “Intensive ABA Intervention”, and it is often prescribed by doctors for 25-40 hours per week as per indicated in the published research (see National Autism Standards Report).

-However, initially, that amount of time commitment per week may be daunting to parents, or that amount of intensive therapy may be overwhelming for a child who has not experienced this type of intensive treatment before.
+However, initially, that amount of time commitment per week may be daunting to parents, and that amount of intensive therapy may be overwhelming for a child who has not experienced this type of intensive treatment before.
 Additionally, a 25-40 hour per week Intensive ABA Intervention treatment plan may limit the child’s access to other needed interventions such as speech, occupational therapy, physical therapy, specialized preschool, and inclusion in a typical preschool setting.
 We have seen new skill acquisition take place in shorter amounts of therapy time, and are offering these shorter 15 hour per week, 6-week & 8-week sessions as a more practical introduction to Intensive ABA Intervention for the child and the family.

 Where will the intervention take place for these short-term clinic sessions?